mapbox/svg-react-transformer/README.md

 You just need to expose its options.

 The second step ("Transform the SVG to JSX (or a React element).") is reimplemented in a hundred different ways.
-But this problem should be outsourced to another, more low-level package, because transforming HTML and XML to React components is not a problem specific to SVG.
-(See [html-to-react](https://github.com/aknuds1/html-to-react) and [htmltojsx](https://www.npmjs.com/package/htmltojsx).)
+For most packages this problem should be outsourced to another, more low-level package that is shared, because transforming HTML and XML to React components is not a problem specific to any of them.

 The third step ("Plug the JSX into a React component module.") is also not really a problem to be solved, because we have template literals and other means of templating.

 So (as long as you outsource the second step), *there is actually no problem to be solved, just an API to provide.*

 That's the goal of this package: provide an API to accomplish those steps (without unnecessarily reimplementing functionality that (should) belong to other packages).
 Ideally, then, this package could be *used* by Webpack loaders, Browserify transforms, CLIs, Gulp plugins, etc., to save them from reimplementing the same functionality over and over again.

+[toJsx]: #tojsx
+[toComponentModule]: #tocomponentmodule